-Ferrellgas' overall objective for entering into interest rate derivative contracts, including swaps, is to manage its exposure to interest rate risk associated with its fixed rate senior notes and its floating rate borrowings from both the secured credit facility and the accounts receivable securitization facility.
 Fluctuations in interest rates subject Ferrellgas to interest rate risk.
 Decreases in interest rates increase the fair value of Ferrellgas' fixed rate debt, while increases in interest rates subject Ferrellgas to the risk of increased interest expense related to its variable rate borrowings.

-Ferrellgas enters into fair value hedges to help reduce its fixed interest rate risk.
-Interest rate swaps are used to hedge the exposure to changes in the fair value of fixed rate debt due to changes in interest rates.
-Fixed rate debt that has been designated as being hedged is recorded at fair value while the fair value of interest rate derivatives that are considered fair value hedges are classified as "Prepaid expenses and other current assets", "Other assets, net", Other current liabilities" or as "Other liabilities" on the consolidated balance sheets.
+Ferrellgas may enter into fair value hedges to help reduce its fixed interest rate risk.
+Interest rate swaps may be used to hedge the exposure to changes in the fair value of fixed rate debt due to changes in interest rates.
+Fixed rate debt that has been designated as being hedged is adjusted to offset the change in the fair value of interest rate derivatives that are fair value hedges, which are classified as "Prepaid expenses and other current assets", "Other assets, net", Other current liabilities" or as

+"Other liabilities" on the consolidated balance sheets.
 Changes in the fair value of fixed rate debt and any related fair value hedges are recognized as they occur in "Interest expense" on the consolidated statements of operations.

-Ferrellgas enters into cash flow hedges to help reduce its variable interest rate risk.
+Ferrellgas may enter into cash flow hedges to help reduce its variable interest rate risk.
 Interest rate swaps are used to hedge the risk associated with rising interest rates and their effect on forecasted interest payments related to variable rate borrowings.
 These interest rate swaps are designated as cash flow hedges.
 Thus, the effective portions of changes in the fair value of the hedges are recorded in "Prepaid expenses and other current assets", "Other assets, net", "Other current liabilities" or as "Other liabilities" with an offsetting entry to "Other comprehensive income" at interim periods and are subsequently recognized as interest expense in the consolidated statement of earnings when the forecasted transaction impacts earnings.
-Changes in the fair value of any cash flow hedges that are considered ineffective are recognized as interest expense on the consolidated statement of earnings as they occur.
+Changes in the fair value of any cash flow hedges that are considered ineffective are recognized as interest expense on the consolidated statement of operations as they occur.